 events by The Ryan Anthony Foundation

-his old group, Canadian Brass, and wasn’t feeling well.
+his old group, Canadian Brass and wasn’t feeling well.
 After the concert, Ryan told his wife, Niki, that he felt like

+When he was diagnosed, Ryan’s goal was to survive long enough to see his children, then just 6 and 11-years-old, graduate from high school.
+But, because he has responded so well to his treatment, Ryan & Niki both dare to hope for more.
 During his transplant, Ryan was overwhelmed with phone calls from trumpet players all over the world.
-Everyone asked what they could do to help and Ryan jokingly started saying “we’ll all play a concert when I am healthy again and we’ll call it 'Cancer Blows' ”.
+Everyone asked what they could do to help and Ryan jokingly started saying “we’ll all play a concert when I am healthy again and we’ll call it cancer blows”.
 As the weeks went by, the joke solidified into a real event with an impressive guest list.
 Soon Ryan & Niki realized the event could be more than just something for fun but could be used to raise awareness and money to further the research that has helped give their family a hope for a future.